Curium(III) chloride

-Curium(III) chloride is the chemical compound with the formula CmCl_{3}.
+Curium(III) chloride or curium trichloride is a actinide chemical compound with the chemical formula CmCl_{3}.

 Structure

 Curium(III) chloride has a 9 coordinate tricapped trigonal prismatic geometry.

 Synthesis

 Curium(III) chloride can be obtained from the reaction of hydrogen chloride gas with curium dioxide, curium(III) oxide, or curium(III) oxychloride at a temperature of 400-600 °C: